December has become synonymous with surf, family time, sunshine, summer fun… And crime.

 - Out of sight

 Draw the curtains and keep valuables out of sight.
 There’s no need to treat prying eyes to a window show and give them the inside scoop on what is where, including your valuables, the general layout of your home, and even the kind of alarm your house uses.
+You can buy and install Roman blinds if you want to enjoy the cool outside wind without letting other people know what’s inside your house during the festive season.

 Check out our royal buildings and home contents insurance so that you can cover damage to the physical structures of your property, such as your home and its outbuildings, as well as items that belong to you and members of your household, that are stolen or damaged at your home or outbuildings.